This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 Adapted Yoga

-An essential factor to remember in helping children, and even adults, with cerebral palsy use yoga for relief of symptoms, is that it often needs to be an adapted form of yoga.
+An essential factor to remember in helping children, and even adults, with cerebral palsy use yoga to relieve symptoms is that it often needs to be an adapted form of yoga.

-With any degree of physical disability, performing the asana postures precisely as they are described is not possible.
-This doesn’t mean that someone with a disability cannot benefit from the poses, only that they need to be adapted.
+With any degree of physical disability, performing the asana postures precisely as they are described is impossible.
+This doesn’t mean that someone with a disability cannot benefit from the poses; it only means that they need to be adapted.

 One example of adapted yoga often used with people with cerebral palsy is chair yoga.
 This allows people with a range of disabilities, including those that confine a person to a wheelchair, to enjoy the benefits of yoga.
 The poses are modified from the perspective of sitting in a chair.

-So, for instance, a person struggling with balance can still use a pose but while sitting.
-Other adaptations for yoga involve various other props, like blocks or straps, and the assistance of a trained practitioner or coach who has experience working with disabled participants.
+So, for instance, a person struggling with balance can still use a pose while sitting.
+Other adaptations for yoga involve various props, like blocks or straps, and the assistance of a trained practitioner or coach with experience working with disabled participants.

 Mindfulness and Meditation

-Although asanas are the most common way people in the west experience yoga, an essential part of this ancient practice is mindfulness.
+Although asanas are the most common way many people experience yoga, mindfulness is an essential part of this ancient practice.
 Participants should be mindful—which means focusing on the body’s position and breathing—while performing the poses.

 Yoga can also include the active practice of meditation—sitting still and focusing on the present, most often by focusing on breathing.

-Meditation is proven to have a number of benefits, which can help children and adults with cerebral palsy.
+Meditation is proven to have several benefits, which can help children and adults with cerebral palsy.
 These include lowering stress and anxiety, reducing gastrointestinal symptoms, improving sleep, and reducing feelings of depression.

 Getting Started with Yoga